 • has previously made a decision that they are a person to whom Article 33(2) of the Refugee Convention applies because, having been convicted by a final judgment of a particularly serious crime, they constitute a danger to the community of the UK.

-The applicant will normally be refused ILR as a spouse on grounds of suitability if any of paragraphs apply:
+The applicant will normally be refused ILR as a spouse on grounds of suitability if any of the paragraphs apply:

 • Whether or not to the applicant’s knowledge –